-EURO Ressources S.A. (“EURO” or the “Company”) (Euronext: EUR) is a French company focused on precious-metal royalties.
-As at December 31, 2018, IAMGOLD France S.A.S. (“IAMGOLD France”), an indirect wholly owned subsidiary of IAMGOLD Corporation (“IAMGOLD”), owned approximately 89.71% of all issued and outstanding shares of EURO and 94.25% of the voting rights.
+EURO Ressources S.A. is a French company focused on precious-metal royalties.
+As of December 31, 2020, IAMGOLD France S.A.S. an indirect wholly owned subsidiary of IAMGOLD Corporation, owned approximately 89.71% of all issued and outstanding shares of EURO Ressources S.A and 94.25% of the voting rights.
 EURO’s securities trade on the NYSE Euronext of Paris stock exchange under the symbol EUR.

 The related payments are calculated on the basis of gold production at the Rosebel mine and the market price of gold based on the Afternoon London price.
 The Rosebel Royalty is calculated based on 10% of the excess gold market price above US$300 per ounce for soft and transitional ore, and above US$350 per ounce for hard rock ore, and, in each case, after deducting a fixed royalty of 2% of production paid in-kind to the Government of Suriname.

 The royalty income on the Paul Isnard concessions will be calculated by applying the percentage of royalty to the net smelter returns royalty established based on revenues from the sale of gold calculated per the average monthly gold price (in United States dollars) less applicable deductions per the agreement.
 The royalty percentage is 1.8% on the first two million ounces of gold and 0.9% on the next three million ounces of gold.
-A feasibility study for Montagne d’Or (part of the larger Paul Isnard sector) was filed in May 2017.